cisagov/Malcolm/README.md

 #### <a name="HostSystemConfigWindowsMalcolm"></a>Finish Malcolm's configuration

 Once Docker is installed, configured and running as described in the previous section, run [`./scripts/install.py --configure`](#ConfigAndTuning) (in WSL it will probably be something like `sudo python3 ./scripts/install.py --configure`) to finish configuration of the local Malcolm installation.

+The control scripts outlined in the [Running Malcolm](#Running) section may not be symlinked correctly under Windows.
+Rather than running `./scripts/start`, `./scripts/stop`, etc., you can run `python3 ./scripts/control.py --start`, `python3 ./scripts/control.py --stop`, etc. to the same effect.

 ## <a name="Running"></a>Running Malcolm